-ACE: Diversity and inclusion is also an area you can choose to focus on as part of our MBA in Social Impact and our M.S. in Organizational Leadership.
+ACE: Diversity and inclusion is also an area you can choose to focus on as part of our MBA and our M.S. in Organizational Leadership.
 It’s a major priority for many businesses today.
 How do you see diversity and inclusion continuing to play a role in the future of business?

 FR: We often associate a good business program as one that provides tools to make businesses more profitable.
 However, a successful business plan includes more than just a focus on profit.
 Employers who create an environment that is safe, respectful and inclusive for their employees reap gains in the form of greater motivation and less employee turnover.